Luciano Tajoli

 Luciano Tajoli (17 April 1920 – 3 August 1996) was an Italian singer and actor.

-Music festival

-Luciano Tajoli participated several times (1961, 1962, 1963, and 1970) in the Sanremo Music Festival, winning in 1961 with the song Al di là.
+He is best remembered for his participations (1961, 1962, 1963, and 1970) in the Sanremo Music Festival, winning in 1961 with the song "Al di là".
 It is estimated that he sold over 45 million records.

 Personal life

-Tajoli was born in Milan, came from a poor family and was a self-taught singer.
+Tajoli was born in Milan to a poor family and was a self-taught singer.
 He trained as an apprentice in tailor, barber and cobbler's shops.
-Due to polio in his childhood, Luciano always leaned during his performances, e.g., against a chair or piano.
+Due to polio in his childhood, he always leaned during his performances, e.g., against a chair or piano.
 His limping was accommodated into the screenplays of his film appearances.
 He died, aged 76, in Merate.